 Freedom of speech is regarded as being of prime importance in Western culture.
-It is protected by the First Amendment of the American Constitution, for example:
+It is protected by the First Amendment to the American Constitution, for example:

 “Congress shall make no law … abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances”.

 As discussed in the next chapter (6.8.3), freedom of speech is essential to the working of any political system – particularly in a democracy.
 The American founding fathers wanted to ensure that the government could not become an oppressor of the people by stopping them from expressing dissent (the British colonial government having been seen as dictatorial).

 In view of the importance of free speech, it is worth asking whether there should be any limitations to it – but several are listed in The British Human Rights Act 1998: